YinHK-gameDev/unity-learn/user interface/Event system/README.md

 ```

 #### Physics 2D Raycaster
-The 2D Raycaster **raycasts against 2D objects** in the scene (Using muse pointer).
+The 2D Raycaster **raycasts against 2D objects** in the scene (Using **mouse pointer**).
 This allows messages to be sent to 2D physics objects that implement event interfaces.
 The **Camera GameObject needs to be used** and will be added to the GameObject if the **Physics 3D Raycaster is not added to the Camera GameObject**.

 | **_Property:_** | **_Function:_** |
 | --- | --- |